threefoldfoundation/www_threefold_io/content/newsroom/argentina_event/index.md

 ---
 id: argentina_event
-title: 📣 Rethinking Governance and Infrastructure for Network Societies- Aleph Use-cases Week
+title: Rethinking Governance and Infrastructure for Network Societies
 image_caption: Aleph Event
-description:  Kristof and Florian represented ThreeFold at the Aleph Use-cases Week in Buenos Aires.
+description:  Kristof and Florian will be representing ThreeFold at the Aleph Use-Cases Week in Buenos Aires.
 date: 2024-08-14
 taxonomies:
   people: [bernadette_amanda_caster]